© by Rena Klingenberg; all rights reserved.

 - Each piece of jewelry should be part of a possible set; if you don’t have ready-made matching pieces, offer to make custom items to match (they buy amber earrings, you offer to make a custom amber pendant or bracelet).

 - Everything should come with free elegant gift wrap.
 Gift wrap doesn’t need to be expensive – in fact, it can be very cheap!
 But the fact that you offer elegant wrapping solutions to your customers so they won’t have to hunt for a box and wrapping paper when they get home adds a great deal of value to your jewelry in their mind.
-You’re not only selling them a lovely handcrafted gift to give, you’re also solving a problem (gift wrapping) and making it easier for them!
-Read more tips for memorable jewelry gift wrap.
+You’re not only selling them a lovely handcrafted gift to give, you’re also solving a problem (gift wrapping) and making it easier for them.

 Successful Jewelry Home Party Invitations